Everything You’ve Ever Wondered About Farm to Table Restaurants

 When you visit a restaurant that gets food for its menu from its own on-site gardens, that’s got to be the ultimate, low-impact way to provide meals to the public.
 Another great option is food picked in the same local area and served up in tasty, nutritious dishes that very day or evening.

 In the 1940s, more than 40% of produce came from people’s gardens.
-Stores sold produce from nearby farmers, and restaurants and cafes cooked up food using plants and animals from down the road.
+Stores sold produce from nearby farmers.
+Restaurants and cafes cooked up food using plants and animals from down the road.
 You can help support this movement by growing your own food or joining a local CSA.
 However, farm to table foods are the next best thing, so frequenting farm to table restaurants is also great.
-I’d also highly recommend checking out the food sovereignty movement.

-• Supports local farms and economy
+- Supports local farms and economy

-• Cuts down on greenhouse gasses
+- Cuts down on greenhouse gases

-• Provides fresher, more nutrient-rich food
+- Provides fresher, more nutrient-rich food

-• Models a more environmentally sustainable way to eat
+- Models a more environmentally sustainable way to eat

-• The food tastes better
+- The food tastes better

 how much more expensive is farm to table compared to standard restaurant dining?

-According to SupplyChain, a distribution and supply organization, you can expect to pay around “12%” more than you would for food from a standard restaurant serving similar dishes.
+According to SupplyChain, a distribution and supply organization, you can expect to pay around “12%” more than you would from a standard restaurant serving similar dishes.
 In some locations, the cost could be even higher for a farm to table dining experience.

 This expense difference is reflected in higher prices on the farm to table menu.
 In order to remain profitable and stay in business, these restaurants simply have to charge more.
 In turn, they strive to serve better quality food and promote a kinder way of feeding people in a world that needs to heal environmentally.